 An interesting remark is obtained from the comparison of the stocks of capital in Tables 4 and 5.
-From this comparison, it follows that the proposed change in fiscal policy will cause a substantial increase in the stock of capital of the Europeans economies.
-The results in Table 5 show that the average increase in the stock of capital of these European economies would be 25% if the economy remains in an equilibrium without bubbles.
+From this comparison, it follows that the proposed change in fiscal policy could cause a substantial increase in the stock of capital of the European economies.12 The results in Table 5 show that under our calibration the average increase in the stock of capital of these European economies would be 25% if the economy remains in an equilibrium without bubbles.
 At this point, it is important to introduce some words of caution on the large effects of fiscal policy obtained in the previous analysis.
 First, the changes in the stock of capital are obtained by comparing two different steady states.
 Thus, these effects of fiscal policy may only occur in the long run.
 Second, the effects of fiscal policy crucially depend on the value of Σ and Ω .
-To obtain these values, we have introduced assumptions on the distribution of labor and capital income by age group that, as explained in Appendix E, may introduce biases on the actual values of both Ω and Σ .
+To obtain these values, we have introduced assumptions on the distribution of labour and capital income by age group that may introduce biases on the actual values of both Ω and Σ .
+Third, our economy is a simplified model that does not consider many other effects of fiscal policies.
 Therefore, the results in Table 5 should only be considered as illustrative of the large effects that fiscal policies may have when they modify the distribution of income by age group.